“There are no environmental problems”

 3. Elucidate the cognitive, emotional, and social mechanisms that underlie behavior change

-Our work is situated in several theoretical frameworks, including cognitive attribution and cognitive biases, identity and self-perception, and behavioral spillover.
-Our work relies heavily on quantitative methods (e.g., experimental, survey), and often involves collection of high-resolution consumption (e.g., smart electric meter) and other consumer data.
+Theoretically, much of our work falls into conceptual frameworks that focus on interpersonal interaction, identity and self-perception, or cognitive bias.
+Methodologically, our work relies heavily on quantitative methods (e.g., experimental, survey), and often involves collection of high-resolution consumption (e.g., smart electric meter) and other consumer data.

 Current applied areas of interest include the following: